zaetrik/typescript-express-server/README.md

 ### Data Access Layer - /repository

 In this layer you define all logic related to data access (e.g. logic to query from your data source).
 Current data source is a Postgres database.

+### Pub/Sub Layer - /subscribers

+Handles third-party calls (e.g. send email on user sign up or send data to analytics service).
+Service layer emits an event and the subscribers listen for the event and handle it.

 ## Other